PhanChenh/SentimentAnalysis_Restaurant_NLPproject/README.md

   - The trained model is applied to predict sentiment in the reviews.
 Insights are then drawn by visualizing sentiment distribution and identifying key sentiment drivers in the restaurant experience.

 ## Key Findings
+- Food: Positive feedback on quality, but concerns over price and temperature.
+Word clouds help identify areas for improvement, like consistency.
+- Staff: 67% negative reviews, mainly about rudeness and wait times.
+Word clouds can guide staff training and service improvements.
+- Miscellaneous: Neutral reviews with some complaints about seating and portion sizes.
+Word clouds can help optimize these aspects.
+- Service: 51% negative reviews, focusing on slow service and poor behavior.
+Word clouds highlight areas to improve service speed and staff training.

+## How to run code

+## Technologies Used

+## Results & Visualizations

 --------------
 ## Project Overview: